Building and Strengthening Social and Economic Sustainability Among New York State Black Farmers

 Farmer input:

-As this research is a qualitative analysis of Black farmers’ experiences and perspectives of the barriers that they face and the role of relationships and networks, consistent farmer input is necessary throughout this research.
-By participating in interviews and filling out surveys, the farmers themselves guide the research findings.
+As this research is a qualitative analysis of Black farmers’ experiences and perspectives of the barriers that they face, consistent farmer input was necessary throughout this research.
+By participating in interviews and filling out surveys, the farmers themselves guided the research findings.

 Research results and discussion: